Add as Google Trusted Source

 Drinks: And treat yourself to a strawberry mojito too, or some state fair style lemonade.

-How to Store Crockpot Miso Ramen
+How to Store Slow Cooker Ramen

 Store: Keep leftovers in an airtight container in the refrigerator for up to 3 days.
+The ramen noodles will continue absorbing broth as they sit, so expect them to become softer.
+If you’re making the soup ahead, I prefer storing the noodles separately.

 Thaw: Defrost overnight in the refrigerator.